IxeYgrek/BeamMP-Web-Interface/README.md

 • A database (I use MySQL)

 # To-do list

+Here are the things I'd like to add.
+But I don't promise to ever do it (especially the installation script)

 • When uploading a MAP, automatically detect the MAP ID to update the BeamMP server config file.

 • Multilingual management of Web interface (section titles, buttons, MOD submission form)

+• Creating an installation script